fortesinformatica/rjb-loader/README.md

 # Description
-When working with multiple gems or several rails initializer files that use Rjb, you need to make sure that java dependencies of each implementation get all set up before running Rjb::load.
+When working with multiple gems or several rails initializer files that use Rjb, you need to make sure that all java dependencies are set up before running Rjb::load.
 This is necessary because Rjb can only be loaded once.

-You can use rjb-loader to change classpath and java options, by adding 'before_load' to your gem or rails initializer.
+As an example, you could use rjb-loader to change classpath and java options.
+You can do this by adding a 'before_load' hook to your gem or rails initializer.

-The 'after_load' hook can be used when your code needs an already loaded Rjb.
+The 'after_load' hook, on the other hand, should be used when your code needs to run after Rjb::load.
-For instance, when you need to import and use the java classes.
+For instance, when you need to use java classes.

 ## Install